SECURITIES AND EXCHANGE COMMISSION

 Revenue recognition.
 Revenue is primarily derived from the licensing of our products and intellectual property.
 Consistent with our strategy, revenue is generated from negotiated month-to-month recurring licensing fees or the performance of our products or both.
-We also, occasionally, receive a one-time sale of certain products and/or reimbursement of our manufactured equipment.
+We also sometimes receive a one-time sale or reimbursement of our installed products.

 Additionally, clients may be invoiced for product sales at the time of shipment or delivery of the product.
 Revenue from the sale of our associated products is recognized when the following criteria are met:

 |(1)||Persuasive evidence of an arrangement between us and our client exists;|

 |(3)||The price is fixed and or determinable; and|